Tuesday, July 3, 2012

 a.
 Stores typically pay 2 to 5 cents per plastic bag and 5 to 9 cents per paper bag.
 This can add up..
 Therefore a minimal cost incentive of 5-cents per paper bag is reasonable.
 It is an incentive for people who forget their canvas bag, and to partially compensate retailers.

+2. Environment.
 As businesses, we are also concerned with the environmental and economic impacts of plastic bag pollution in inland and coastal communities throughout the country.
 Americans use an estimated 102 billion single-use plastic bags every year.

 a.
 The decision to recycle our way out of this problem is a false option.
 Despite efforts to expand recycling programs, a small percentage of single-use plastic bags are recycled.
 The rest of these bags end up in our landfills; as litter, clogging storm-drain systems; or make their way to our waterways and ocean.